NotKilluaZ/portfolio-risk-navigator/README.md

 - Instantly view your:
   - 📈 Expected annual return
   - 📉 Annualized portfolio volatility
   - 🥧 Asset allocation pie chart

-*(Optional, if implemented)* You may also explore:
-- Rolling volatility over time
-- Return breakdowns per asset
-- Stress testing or scenario simulations

 ### How to Use It
 1. Enter your desired ticker symbols
 2. Assign weights (make sure they sum to 1)
-3. Click **Analyze** (or let Streamlit auto-update)
+3. Let Streamlit auto-update
 4. Explore your portfolio’s risk/return profile through the generated metrics and visuals

 No setup required — just click, input, and analyze! 🚀